 The game was originally released at a time when CD-ROM gaming on the PC was new.
-As a result, it uses FMV sequences liberally.
+As a result, it uses FMV (Full-Motion Video) sequences liberally.
 The game features numerous references to the original text adventures.

-The next part of the cut scene is a fly-through of a range of mountains, eventually leading to the Valley of the Vultures.
+The next part of the cut scene is a fly-through of a range of mountains, eventually leading to what is no longer the "Valley of the Sparrows", but is now the "Valley of the Vultures".
 The player receives another message via a Tele-orb from Wizard Trembyle about needing "a new battery", which is the first puzzle of the game, although the solution does not come until much later.
 This Tele-orb is carried by the player in their inventory and Trembyle contacts them at several points during the game to deliver hints, often in the guise of cryptic messages.

 The next area is a lighthouse owned by a deranged keeper, who warns of the "Road to the South."
 This is where a puzzle involving different objects begins; the player cannot journey down the road but must find a way into the town of Shanbar.

 After the player leaves the lighthouse, Wizard Trembyle appears again, saying "What a bore!
 Oh!
 That reminds me, did you hear the one about the appe...[laughter] about the appetite of the wild boar in the forest of the sp..." but the transmission cuts out.
 This is a reference to the Forest of the Spirits, a maze-like forest that the player visits in the latter half of the game.